aidankuster/BeatBox/README.md

      https://fonts.google.com/specimen/Audiowide
   7. On this GitHub page, click the drop-down on the green 'Code' button and download BeatBox as a ZIP file.
   8. Extract this ZIP and find the BeatBox.jar file contained inside.
 Move this jar file to your Desktop.
-  9. Open the Command Prompt and navigate to your desktop directory, this can typically be done by simply typing "cd Desktop" into the command prompt window.
+  9. Open the Command Prompt and navigate to your desktop directory.
+This can typically be done by simply typing "cd Desktop" into the command prompt window.
   10. Input the following message into the Command Prompt with your own filepath for the JavaFX 'lib' file (which can be found inside of the JavaFX folder from step 2)

      java --module-path "C:\Users\YourName\path\to\openjfx-22.0.2_windows-x64_bin-sdk\javafx-sdk-22.0.2\lib" --add-modules javafx.controls,javafx.fxml -jar BeatBox.jar